0w3nM/portfolio4_restaurant/TESTING.md

 ## Testing User Stories

-- The images for the User Stories can be found in both the Features section of the README.md and above in the manual testing.
+ **The images for the User Stories can be found in both the Features section of the README.md and above in the Manual Testing.**

 ---